AI For Crawlspace Flooding Calls

 More under home water jobs captured

-Crawlspace flooding, standing water, drainage, pipe leak, dampness, mold related, and foundation related callers get an immediate response instead of blank voicemail.
+Crawlspace flooding, standing water, drainage, pipe leak, dampness, inspection-objection, mold related, and foundation related callers get an immediate response instead of voicemail with no context.

 Cleaner crew and owner decisions

-Staff receives water source, depth, access, photo, odor, insulation, utility, drainage, tenant, and deadline context before deciding whether to roll now, call back, or coordinate a partner.
+Staff receives water source, depth, access, photo, odor, insulation, utility, drainage, tenant, owner, insurance, and deadline context before deciding whether to roll now, call back, or coordinate a partner.

 Better property manager trust